yassouali/fast.ai_notes/intro_to_ML/lecture3.md

 <p align="center"> <img src="../figures/calibrating_validation_set.png" width="400"> </p>

 In Kaggle for example, we can have four different models and submit each of the four models to Kaggle to find out their scores.
-X-axis is the Kaggle scores, and y-axis is the score on a particular validation set, above we have to validation sets, one plot for each, If the validation set is good, then the relationship between the leaderboards score (i.e. the test set score) should lie in a straight line (perfectly correlated).
+X-axis is the Kaggle scores, and y-axis is the score on a particular validation set, above we have to validation sets, one plot for each, If the validation set is good, then the relationship between the leaderboard score (i.e. the test set score) should lie in a straight line (perfectly correlated).
 Ideally, it will lie on the y = x line, then we can find out which val set is the best.
 In this case, The val set on the right looks like it is going to predict the Kaggle leaderboard score well.
 That is really cool because we can go away and try a hundred different types of models, feature engineering, weighting, tweaks, hyper parameters, whatever else, see how they do on the validation set, and not have to submit to Kaggle.
 So we will get a lot more iterations, a lot more feedback.
 This is not just true for Kaggle but every machine learning project, but in general, if the validation set is not showing nice fit line, we need to reconstruct it.

-## Interpreting machine learning models
+##  2. <a name='Interpretingmachinelearningmodels'></a>Interpreting machine learning models

 For model interpretation, there is no need to use the full dataset because we do not need a massively accurate random forest, we just need one which indicates the nature of relationships involved.
 So we just need to make sure the sample size is large enough that if we call the same interpretation commands multiple times, we do not get different results back each time.
 In practice, 50,000 is a good choice.